Playground: A lifesaver for teachers dealing with emergency situations

 Observations

-Observations can be used to send messages to families and keep them informed about critical updates or events, such as emergency drills or centre closures.
+You can send families messages via Observations.
+They can keep them informed about critical updates or events, such as emergency drills or centre closures.

 Successful services emphasise health and safety safeguards to provide parents with peace of mind.
 Software platforms, like Playground, are valuable tools for prioritising health and safety and remaining compliant.